 In terms of how often you do so, every two weeks or once a month is the most common.
 When calculating the value and the frequency of your pay, consider your personal goals and your lifestyle.
 Some people prefer contributing on savings, while others focus on travelling or time with friends and family as priority.

 At the start, you could pay yourself the bare minimum, so that your business can break even as soon as possible (considering the costs associated with starting a new business).
-Once you've broken even, you can start to increasingly pay yourself what you are worth.
+Once you've broken even, and paid off your business debts, you can start to increasingly pay yourself what you are worth.

 If you find that business is doing really well, you can give yourself a bonus every quarter, or even increase your salary.
 Just make sure you’re keeping track of your expenses and setting aside some money for tax-time.